scala-subscript/subscript/README.md

 - [Project website](http://subscript-lang.org/)
 - [Syntax specification](https://github.com/scala-subscript/subscript/wiki)

+## Prerequisites
+In order to get started using SubScript, one should have an [SBT](http://www.scala-sbt.org/) build tool installed (use the official [installation guide](http://www.scala-sbt.org/download.html)) and know the basics of working with the command line.

 ## Getting Started
 This section will describe how to create a simple "Hello World" application in SubScript from scratch.
 To get started using SubScript: